 For a hundred years Massachusetts has been setting minimum wage rates.
 Today, however, that wage, at $8 an hour, is worth 25 percent less than it was in 1968.
 Adjusting for inflation, a full-time minimum wage worker made $21,000 a year in 1968.
 Today that worker makes just $16,000.
 That decline has contributed to growing inequality and to a declining standard of living for lower wage working people -- even as our economy continues to grow.

 Restoring the purchasing power of the minimum wage to its former levels would give a raise to over half a million low-wage working people, who, in turn would buy more goods and services, boosting the economy.

 These wages matter.
 Eighty percent of those who would be affected by a minimum wage increase are adults.
 Half are the primary earners in their families.
-Many of one in five who are younger than 20 use their wages to help their families make ends meet or to pay for ever-increasing college costs.

 A raise for tipped workers, likewise, is long overdue.
 Today the tipped wage is only 33 percent of the regular minimum wage: just $2.63 an hour.
 It has not been raised since 1997.
 True, all workers are supposed to make the full minimum wage after tips are included, but it does not always work out that way.
 National studies have shown that states with low-tipped minimum wages have higher rates of poverty among tipped workers and 73 percent of tipped workers are women.